 Enter your email below and we’ll send this recipe straight to your inbox.

-Did you know brownies were likely first invented in Chicago at the famous Palmer House Hotel?
-They were created as a special treat for lady socialites that could be easily and tidily kept in their lunch boxes!
-Learn more about the fascinating history of one of America’s most favorite desserts here.
+Brownies were first invented in 1893 in Chicago at the famous Palmer House Hotel.
+They were created as a special treat for lady socialites that could be easily kept and transported in their lunch boxes.
+A little fun fact, they weren’t even called brownies at first!

-- Great for Every Occasion: Brownie truffles can be made for any holiday or special event.
+- Perfect for the Holidays: Brownie truffles can be made for any holiday or special event.

 Looking for another fun recipe?
 Try this Christmas Piecaken.